oscar-rincon/ReScience-PINNs/README.md

 The aim of this project was to:

-- Reproduce the results from Raissi et al. (2019) using the Python library PyTorch.
+- Reproduce the figures from the main manuscript of Raissi et al. (2019) using the Python library PyTorch.
 - Save the models obtained from the training presented in the article.
-- Visualize the training process with GIFs, Loss curves and L2 curves.
+- Record training information such as computing times and the accuracy achieved.

 ## Repository Organisation